sl4ppy/gyruss-tube-shooter/DEPLOYMENT.md

 ### **If Production Doesn't Update:**
 1. Check that you're on the `main` branch
 2. Verify the merge was successful
 3. Check GitHub Actions for deployment status

+## 🔍 How to Tell Which Version You're Playing

+- **Production Version**: No special indicator
+- **Development Version**: Shows "DEVELOPMENT VERSION" text in the top-left corner